glennj/exercism.io/javascript/vehicle-purchase/README.md

 ## Instructions

-In this exercise you are going to write some code to help you prepare to buy a vehicle.
+In this exercise, you will write some code to help you prepare to buy a vehicle.

 You have three tasks, one to determine if you will need to get a licence, one to help you choose between two vehicles and one to estimate the acceptable price for a used vehicle.